abertschi/ad-free/privacy_policy.md

-# Privacy Policy / Ad-Free
+# Privacy Policy / Ad-Free Android Application
 > _Do I collect user sensitive data for aggregation analysis like most Android apps?_

 I physically can't.
 I have nowhere to store it.
 I don't have a server database to store it.
 I value privacy as much as you do and I disapprove global mass surveillance, so even if Audrey Tautou asked me nicely to see your data, I would not have anything to show her.
 That's why I believe in opensource software and that's the reason why, with Ad-Free, what happens on your device stays on your device.